The United States is currently in the middle of the deadliest drug epidemic it has ever faced.

 If you’ve observed these symptoms in the behavior of a loved one, or recognize that you’ve been experiencing them, seek addiction treatment services as soon as possible.

-Effective addiction treatment for heroin should begin with supervised medical detoxification, which involves ensuring that all toxins are removed from the user’s system.
+Effective addiction treatment for heroin should begin with supervised NCBI, which involves ensuring that all toxins are removed from the user’s system.
 The goals of detox are to achieve stabilization, treat acute intoxication, and stem the damage caused by the presence of heroin in the body.
 These goals are especially important if someone has unknowingly used heroin cut with fentanyl.

 While the symptoms of opioid withdrawal tend to be milder than those associated with benzodiazepines, heroin detox should never be attempted without professional medical supervision.